Houston Texans: Tennessee Titans

-Many Houston fans view the Tennessee Titans, who were the Houston Oilers before their move in 1996, as the Texans' chief rival, both as members of the AFC South and because former Titans owner Bud Adams and his family kept the rights to the Oilers name and colors.
-Many Houston fans argue that the history of the Oilers belong to the City of Houston, relating in and out of sports; For example, Houston Police cars used don the Columbia blue and red colors associated with the Oilers, and the “Oilers” namesake alludes to Houston’s role in the oil and gas Industry.
-In 2023, Tennessee unveiled Oilers throwback uniforms, which they wore to play the Texans.
-As of 2025, the Titans still occasionally use these uniforms.
-As of the 2023 season, the Titans lead the all-time series 23–21.
+Many Texans fans view the Tennessee Titans, who were originally the Houston Oilers before moving to Tennessee in 1996, as the Texans' chief rival because both the Texans and Titans are members of the AFC South, and because the owner of the Titans, the Adams family, retains the rights to the "Oilers" name and colors.
+Many Texans fans argue that the history of the Oilers belongs to Houston, relating in and out of sports.
+For example, Houston Police cars used to don the Columbia blue and red colors associated with the Oilers, and the "Oilers" namesake alludes to Houston's role in the oil and gas industry.
+In 2023, the Titans unveiled Oilers throwback uniforms, which they wore in games against the Texans.
+As of the 2026 season, the Titans have now rebranded their uniforms and logo to the Oilers colors, sparking more outrage from Texans fans.
+The series is tied, 24–24.

 Indianapolis Colts

 Since the early 2000s, the Texans also have an AFC South Division rivalry with the Indianapolis Colts, whom the Texans had not defeated until the 2006 season.
 The Texans first swept the Colts in the 2016 NFL season, four years after the Colts drafted Houston native Andrew Luck.
 In 2019 the two teams met in the 2018 AFC Wild Card Playoffs; the Colts won 21–7.
+In 2023, the 9-7 Colts hosted the 9-7 Texans in a Week 18 matchup, where the winner would clinch a playoff berth.
+The Texans won 23-19.
+As of 2025, the Colts lead the all-time series 33-15-1.

 Jacksonville Jaguars

 Having begun play in 1995 and 2002, respectively, the Jaguars and Texans are among two of the newer NFL teams.
 The Jaguars moved from the AFC Central to the newly created AFC South where the Texans were placed into and have competed as division rivals since.
-The Jaguars are the only division rival the Texans have a winning record against as the Texans lead the series 29–15.
+As of the 2025 season, the Texans lead the series 32–16.

 Conference

 Cincinnati Bengals

 Though not division rivals, the Bengals and Texans had big matchups in the 2010s, such as the 2011 and 2012 Wild Card Round, both of which the Texans won.
-The two teams also played on prime time in 2015, 2016, and 2017 with the Texans giving the Bengals their first loss after an 8–0 start in the latter game.
+The two teams also played on primetime in 2015, 2016, and 2017 with the Texans giving the Bengals their first loss after an 8–0 start in the 2015 game.
+As of 2025, the Texans lead the all-time series 9-5.